 In conclusion, this analysis would not be possible if these critical hydrologic data were not collected by the USGS.
 In an era when gage sites are disappearing due to a lack of funding, it is important that this work is allowed to continue.
 Statistical analyses based on past data may not be valid in a changing climate.
 The observations that are made today will be the foundation for efforts to improve stream health and flood resilience for decades to come.

-Story, diagrams, and photo by Gary Henry, Stream Restoration Associate.
+Story, diagrams, and photo by Gary Henry, Stream Restoration Manager.
 Top photo: A rainy day on the East Branch Ausable River

 Sign-up for our e-newsletter to get weekly updates on the latest stories from the Ausable River Association.